Ajanta Ellora Tour Package

 The 29 Ajanta caves were discovered in the 19th century deep within the Sahyadri hills above the Waghora river.
 They depict the story of Buddhism, spanning a period from 200 BC to 650 AD and were built as secluded retreats of Buddhist monks.
 Many of the caves house panels depict stories from the Jatakas, a rich mine of tales of several incarnations of the Buddha.
 The elusive Ajanta cave paintings are not to be missed that include images of nymphs and princesses amongst others, elaborately portrayed.
 It is suggested that you bring a torch with you to the Ajanta caves as many of them are quite dark and lighting is poor.

 The Ellora caves are carved into the sides of a basaltic hill and are the finest specimens of cave - temple architecture, housing elaborate facades and exquisitely adorned interiors.
-Carved between 350 AD to 700 AD, the 12 caves to the south are Buddhist, the 17 in the centre dedicated to Hinduism, and the 5 caves to the north are Jain.
+Carved between 350 AD to 700 AD, the 12 caves to the south are Buddhist, the 17 in the center dedicated to Hinduism, and the 5 caves to the north are Jain.
 Caves 6 and 10 house images from the Buddhist and Hindu faith, under the same roof, the latter dedicated to Vishwakarma, the patron saint of Indian craftsmen.

 The Ellora caves served as chapels (Chaityas), monasteries (Viharas) and temples for the monks.
 The most striking is cave no. 16, which has the Kailashanath temple with breathtaking architecture.
 Starting 760 AD under the Rashtrakutas, it took 150 long years to be built!
 The Kailashanath temple is said to be the largest monolith in the world.
 The temple is covered with exquisite sculptures depicting scenes from great Hindu epics, Ramayana and Mahabharata.